 CARPOOL: Families of students riding carpool will need a carpool tag/number.
 Carpool tags are free of charge and families can register for a tag during Meet the Teacher events, Back to School Night, or after the first day of school in the main office.
 Carpool tags are to hang on the rearview mirror of the car during drop off and pick up.
 Please make sure tags are clearly visible to our staff on carpool duty, this allows the process to move quickly and efficiently.
 If your child is a carpool rider, you will need to make sure he/she memorizes the carpool number.
 In addition, please make sure you communicate this number to the teacher.
 Children will be dropped off in the carpool circle in the morning and called by number to the carpool circle at the front of the school at the end of the day.

 WALKING: Some families live within walking distance of the school and take advantage of the location by getting a little bit of exercise.
 Other families prefer to park in our lot and walk to the doors of the school to pick up their children.
 Both situations fall into the "walker" category here at Leesville.
 If your child will be a "walker", please notify the teacher as parents will be required to document this decision.
-All children who are considered "walkers" will be released from the side door of the school closest to the basketball courts (alongside Country Trail).
-Staff will be on duty to release children to their parents/guardians at the end of the day.
-You must walk to the door to pick up your child.
+All children, who are considered "walkers," will be released from the side door of the school closest to the basketball courts (alongside Country Trail).
+Staff will be on duty to release children to their parents/ guardians at the end of the day.
+You must walk to the door to pick up your child as children will not be permitted to walk unaccompanied away from the school.

-Furthermore, parents are expected to set a positive example for their children by parking in a legitimate parking space within the school parking lot.
-We highly discourage parking along the side of Country Trail and parking in a Fire Lane is illegal and may result in a parking ticket/fine.
-Staff will NOT release children to walk to you as it creates an unsafe environment for our students.
+Parents are expected to set a positive example for their children by parking in a legitimate parking space within the school parking lot.
+Parking along the alternate side of Country Trail and parking in a Fire Lane is illegal and may result in a parking ticket/fine.
+Again, staff will NOT release children to walk to you as it creates an unsafe environment for our students.

 DAYCARE VAN: There are several daycare companies that bus children to and from our school each day.
-Please contact Gwen Peebles or Sweety Kluge in the front office for a list of daycares that provide transportation.
+Please contact Sweety Kluge or Jessica Ayala in the front office for a list of daycares that provide transportation from the school in the afternoons.